 So what do we know about the return to the iconic villa?
-Find out all of the info we have so far...
+Check out the new teaser trailer below and keep reading for all the info we have so far...

 Will Love Island definitely return for 2021?

-ITV2 confirmed that the show will be back in a press release, which reads: "Returning to ITV2, the Islanders must do their best to flirt, date, couple up and try and avoid being ‘dumped’.
+Yes!
+Love Island is definitely returning and filming is already underway.
+ITV2 have confirmed that the show will be back in a press release recently, which read: "Returning to ITV2, the Islanders must do their best to flirt, date, couple up and try and avoid being ‘dumped’.
 With new arrivals, heads may turn, while others will prove their true feelings.

 Are you looking forward to the show's return?

 "From romance and heart-to-hearts to betrayal and broken hearts, there’s never a dull moment in this ultimate search for love.
 More texts, fire pit gatherings and challenges await the lovestruck Islanders, meaning there'll be plenty for them to dish the dirt on in the Beach Hut."

 MORE: Love Island weddings and engagements: The loved-up stars revealed